Manta, Manta

-Manta, Manta is a 1991 German language action comedy film directed by Wolfgang Büld.
+Manta, Manta is a 1991 German action comedy film directed by Wolfgang Büld.
 The film features Til Schweiger, Tina Ruland, Stefan Gebelhoff, Lena Sabine Berg and Michael Kessler in the lead roles.
 Singer/songwriter Sylkie Monoff makes a small appearance.
-It was released in Germany on October 3, 1991 and in Hungary on April 17, 1992.
+It was released in Germany on 3 October 1991 and in Hungary on 17 April 1992.
 The English title of the film was Racin' in the Street.
 Four weeks before the film was released Manta – Der Film was shown in theaters, which also focused on Opel Manta in a comedic way, see "Manta jokes".

-Actors Til Schweiger, Tina Ruland and Michael Kessler started their film acting career with Manta, Manta.
+Actors Til Schweiger, Tina Ruland and Michael Kessler started their film acting careers with Manta, Manta.